janto-pee/music-streaming-frontend/README.md

 [![screenshot][screenshot]](https://github.com/janto-pee/Music-Streaming-Project)

-Think of an app like Audiomack or Spotify.
-In this vuejs project, we'll be building a large-scale Vue applications from scratch. you'll master the basics of vuejs and proceed to more advanced concept.
+Think of an app like Audiomack or Spotify on the web.
+In this vuejs project, we'll be building a large-scale Vue application from scratch. you'll master the basics of vuejs and proceed to more advanced concept.
 This is not a dummy project, this project will be shipped for usage by millions of music lovers.
 So its a highly scalable enterprise level application.
 At the end of this project, you'll have mastered all you need to be a top vuejs developer.

 Here are some things you'll be learning:
 * Vue Essentials: Template Syntax, Reactivity Fundamentals, Computed Properties,Class and Style Bindings, Conditional Rendering, List Rendering, Event Handling, Form Input Bindings, Lifecycle Hooks, Watchers and more..
 * Modular Component structure:  Registration, Props, Events, Fallthrough Attributes, Slots, Provide / inject, Async Components
 * Libraries and Plugins: Webpack, Babel, Eslint, Vee-validate, Firebase...

-Build a scalable Vue application and deploy to production File Uploads, Drag and drop support Testing, PWAs, Internationalization, Form Authentication with Vue and vee-validate Firebase integration, Firestore, Auth, and Cloud Storage TailwindCSS integration State management Performance and scalablity tradeoffs Routing with Vue Router Testing
+You'll learn how to implement features such as File Uploads, Drag and drop support, Testing, PWAs, Internationalization, Form Authentication with Vue and vee-validate Firebase integration, Firestore, Auth, and Cloud Storage TailwindCSS integration State management Performance and scalablity tradeoffs Routing with Vue Router Testing

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

-### Built With
+### Technologies we'll use

 We'll be building a fullstack project, therefore we'll be using alot of technologies on both the frontend and backend